 The ceremony began in the Occupation Tapestry Gallery at the Jersey Maritime Museum.

-Proceedings will then moved outside to the Lighthouse Memorial, where wreaths will be laid by the Lieutenant Governor, Air Chief Marshal Sir Stephen Dalton, on behalf of the Crown, Deputy Bailiff Tim Le Cocq, on behalf of the people of Jersey, and Chief Minister Ian Gorst, on behalf of the States, members of the St Helier Bad Wurzach Partnerschaft were in attendance and laid this wreath.
+Proceedings then moved outside to the Lighthouse Memorial, where wreaths were laid by the Lieutenant Governor, Air Chief Marshal Sir Stephen Dalton, on behalf of the Crown; Deputy Bailiff Tim Le Cocq, on behalf of the people of Jersey and Chief Minister Ian Gorst, on behalf of the States of Jersey.
+2 former internees (David Peacock and Roy Newton) were in attendance and laid the above wreath.